Data Readiness: Lessons from the Field for Machine Learning Data Prep

 With the right technology, teams can quickly establish ML-viability with their data, with complete transparency when interpreting their models (instead of some black box prevalent in many AI solutions).
 This flexibility allows brands to apply their learnings right back into their business.With the right technology, teams can establish ML-viability w/ their data, with complete transparency when interpreting their models (instead of black box prevalent in many AI solutions).
 This flexibility allows brands to apply learnings… Click To Tweet

 What does this look like with Tealium?
-We offer a few methods for ingestion so you can import your predictions back into the Universal Data Hub: upload predictions via offline import or in real time, i.e. in response to a live visitor session, using our inbound API.
+We offer a few methods for ingestion so you can import your predictions back into the Customer Data Hub: upload predictions via offline import or in real time, i.e. in response to a live visitor session, using our inbound API.

 Once models are live, marketers and stakeholders can finally capitalize on their predictions.
 This might include serving a promotion to a suspected high-value prospect or suppressing marketing for predicted low-value visitors.
 Work with stakeholders and martech owners to think through the marketing applications of your predictions.